Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to check if a string is a palindrome.
 - Write a program to find the largest of three numbers using nested if statements.

+# Day 9 (9th July 2024)
+- Write a Python program to print all prime numbers between two given numbers.
+- Write a program to calculate the sum of all numbers in a given range.